dhineshp565/strepsuis_typing/README.md

 # Streptococcus suis whole genome assembly and typing pipeline

 Pipeline for whole genome assembly and analysis of Streptococccus suis.
-Works only for Oxford nanopore reads
+Works only for Oxford Nanopore reads

 ## Pipeline is based on this paper